Manta Ray, a giant of the ocean

 A very interesting incongruity that occurs in the ocean is that some of the largest species of animals, such as manta rays, whale sharks, and many whales, feed on plankton, the tiniest being in the seas.

-Remoras are fish that adhere to other fish, and feed on the remains of the food of larger fish.
+Remoras are fish that attach themselves to other fish larger than themselves, and feed on the remains of the food of larger fish.

 How big can manta rays be?